[shareaholic app=”total_share_count” link=”http://taylorstracks.com/gopro-for-travel/“ shareaholic app=”share_buttons”

-It is an investment, and isn’t as cheap as some of the simple point and shoot cameras, but a GoPro can give you 4K resolution (that’s really clear) and is definitely worth your buck.
+It is an investment and isn’t as cheap as some of the simple point and shoot cameras, but a GoPro can give you 4K resolution (that’s really clear) and is definitely worth your buck.
 You won’t have to lug around a DSLR with extra lens’, or worry about it getting wet or dropping it.
 Plus you’ll get some awesome GoPro for travel photography to show off.

 Get the Right Equipment